BinaryBrainiacs/.github/profile/README.md

 ## Join Us!

-**Be a part of something special.** Together, we can create a future where everyone has the opportunity to learn, connect, and contribute to the ever-evolving world of technology.
+**Be a part of something special** We're in it for the long haul.
+Together, we can create a future where everyone has the opportunity to learn, connect, and contribute to the ever-evolving world of technology.

 ### Get Involved & Provide Early Feedback: